SharePoint/sp-dev-docs/docs/sp-add-ins/upload-a-file-by-using-the-rest-api-and-jquery.md

+﻿---
+title: Upload a file by using the REST API and jQuery ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Upload a file by using the REST API and jQuery
 Learn how to upload a local file to a SharePoint folder by using the REST API and jQuery AJAX requests.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 The code examples in this article use the REST interface and jQuery AJAX requests to add a local file to the  **Documents** library and then change properties of the list item that represents the uploaded file.